xinhe-lab/GSFA/README.md

 If you find the GSFA package or any of the source code in this repository useful for your work, please cite:

-> Yifan Zhou, Kaixuan Luo, Mengjie Chen and Xin He.
+> Yifan Zhou, Kaixuan Luo, Lifan Liang, Mengjie Chen and Xin He.
 > A novel Bayesian factor analysis method improves detection of genes and
 > biological processes affected by perturbations in single-cell CRISPR screening.
 > [*bioRxiv* doi: 10.1101/2022.02.13.480282][biorxiv] (2022).